Skip to main content

 Does my invention have to work?

-No. But it must adhere to the laws of gravity.
-For example, a ball doesn't fall up.
-But it can drop and bounce up!
+No, but it must adhere to the laws of gravity.
+For example, a ball doesn't fall up, but it can drop and bounce up!

 How do I make my invention funny?